 The project emerged through a collaboration between the National Postal Museum and New York University’s master’s program in Costume Studies, wherein dress is interpreted as central to the creation of professional, community, and personal identities.
 As we launched this project during the Covid-19 pandemic, the necessity of safety protocols and protective equipment is one of the topical areas considered for some interviews.
 The project began in 2021 and collecting is ongoing.

-Museum staff and New York University participants are currently contacting narrators and the interviews will be posted in late 2021 or early 2022.
+Museum staff and New York University participants are currently contacting narrators and the first of these interviews will be posted in 2023.

 For further information about this project and to volunteer to participate as a narrator of your own oral history, contact: email@example.com